LorenzoCoronati/local-docker/README.md

 ### Start using local-docker

+This section describes how to take local-docker into use in a project where it has not yet been initialized.
+If your project already has local-docker initialized, with all necessary configuration tracked in your project's own repository, refer to the ["Setting up local environment for a project with configured local-docker" section](#setting-up-local-environment-for-a-project-with-configured-local-docker).

 This tool can be used both as a base for new Drupal 8 projects and as a local development tool for Skeleton based projects (known by Exove developers).